rpayatdev/Rasp_Wav_Player/README.md

 - `server.js`: serves the built UI from `rasp_wav_player/dist` and proxies WebSocket traffic to `PI_WS_URL` (default `ws://127.0.0.1:8080`); also receives UI console logs at `/ui-log`.
 - `rasp_wav_player/`: Svelte UI; `npm run build` produces the `dist` folder the server serves.
 - `aos_setup.sh`: update/install/build helper; only installs/builds when `git pull` actually updates the repo.
 - `aos.sh`: runtime launcher for the Pi; starts `button.py`, starts the Node server, waits for it to come up, then launches Chromium in kiosk mode to `http://localhost:4173`.
+Contains simple switches to reduce logging noise.
 - `logs/`: created automatically; runtime logs land here.

 ## Prerequisites (on the Pi)